 Nuclear Reactor Demonstration

-The idea of reactor demonstration is to prove the new engineering, design, construction, ability to operate, and licensing.
+The idea of reactor demonstration is to prove the new engineering, design, construction, ability to operate, and correct licensing.
 The ARDP is unusual in that it is a partnership between the public and private sector.
-The intent is added nuclear generation to be used for powering residential and commercial property.
+The intent is to add nuclear generation to be used for powering residential and commercial property.

-As much as the partnerships between the public and private sector is intended to speed development of reactors.
-Other more talked about reasons include providing clean energy, while creating jobs.
+As much as the partnerships between the public and private sector are intended to speed the development of reactors.
+Other more talked about reasons include providing clean energy while creating jobs.
 But there is another critical reason; this is the need for speed.
 Moving as fast as prudent is necessary because the supply chain of the fuel could further diminish if not exercised.
 Bringing plants online, or at least operating in a test phase will help stop the infrastructure from decaying.

 Who Can Apply is Limited

-Each projects funding has various avenues to approval.
-The goal of the Department of Energy and non-federal parties is on the construction of actual demonstration that a reactor design is safe and affordable to build in the near- to mid-term.
+Each project's funding has various avenues for approval.
+The goal of the Department of Energy and non-federal parties is on the construction and actual demonstration that a reactor design is safe and affordable to build in the near- to mid-term.
 If the reactor would take ten years to build, the benefit may be much more limited.

 ARDP identifies three separate pathways to meet this goal: